Coffee and High Blood Pressure

 Well consider this:

 Most of us are prone to consume a larger percentage of acidic food and drink than recommended.
 Foods such as, bread, white sugar (sucrose), oils, sour fruits, milk products, meat products, fats, pasta, cocoa, carbonated drinks, tea, beans, lentils, nuts, and coffee contribute to acidosis .
-The majority of us don’t realise that they can become sick when the recommendations are ignored.
+The majority of us don’t realize that we can become sick when the recommendations are ignored.

 Here are a couple of amusing quotes from 17th century English folks, on their new coffee experience.
 Even they expressed a plus side and down side of drinking coffee.